-Incident Definition Inclusions / Exclusions Loss of separation A situation where the recognised separation standard (vertical, lateral or longitudinal) between aircraft that are being provided with an ANSP separation service is infringed.
-Note separate reporting requirements for all loss of separation incidents.
+Incident Definition Inclusions / Exclusions Aircraft separation related incidents Loss of separation A situation where the recognised separation standard (vertical, lateral or longitudinal) between aircraft that are being provided with an Air Navigation Service Provider separation service is infringed (Note separate reporting requirements for all loss of separation incidents).
 Loss of separation assurance A separation standard existed, however, planned separation was not provided by the ANSP separation service.
 LOSA is an occurrence where separation existed but: The potential conflict was not identified; or Separation was not planned or was inappropriately planned; or The separation plan was not executed or was inappropriately executed; or Separation was not monitored or was inappropriately monitored.
-Other separation issues Aircraft separation is a concern but does not meet the definition of near collision.
+Airborne Collision Alert System warnings An airborne collision avoidance system resolution advisory alert or equivalent.
+Includes all systems, such as TCAS.
+Excludes traffic advisories.
+Collision or near collision A collision or near collision between aircraft, either airborne or on the runway strip.
+Near collision is where immediate evasive action was required or should have been taken.
+(Note criteria for accidents and reportable serious aircraft incidents for all aircraft collisions and near collisions.)
+Other separation issues Aircraft separation is a concern but does not meet the definition of Near collision.
 Includes separation issues inside and outside controlled airspace.

-4.8 Aircraft incident (external)
+4.8.
+Aircraft incident (external)

-- 4.8.1 An aircraft incident (any occurrence associated with the operation of an aircraft that affects or could affect the safety of the operation of the aircraft) that originates from any of the following outside the aircraft:
+- 4.8.1.
+An aircraft incident (any occurrence associated with the operation of an aircraft that affects or could affect the safety of the operation of the aircraft) that originates from any of the following outside the aircraft:

-- a.
-Infrastructure
+- a. infrastructure

-- b.
-Flying and other objects
+- b. flying and other objects

-- c.
-Animals or birds.
+- c. animals or birds.

-4.8.2 The following table lists typical examples of aircraft incidents (external).
+- 4.8.2.
+Below are typical examples of aircraft incidents (external).
 The list also notes when they meet additional requirements to be considered as reportable serious aircraft incidents or aircraft accidents.
 However, the list is not exhaustive, and other events not in the list that meet the definition of an aircraft incident (external) will also need to be reported.

-4.8.3 Aerodrome related aircraft incident (external) examples:
+4.8.3.
+Aerodrome related aircraft incident (external) examples:

-Incident Definition Inclusions/exclusions Aerodrome related Where aircraft safety has been compromised due to the failure or inadequacy of any aerodrome infrastructure used in conjunction with aircraft operations, including: a.
-Runway lighting (including approach and slope guidance lighting); b.
-Runway, taxiway or apron surface areas; c.
-Signs and markings.
+Incident Definition Inclusions/exclusions Aerodrome related Where aircraft safety has been compromised due to the failure or inadequacy of any aerodrome infrastructure used in conjunction with aircraft operations, including: (i) runway lighting (including approach and slope guidance lighting); (ii) runway, taxiway or apron surface areas; (iii) signs and markings.
 Must impact on the operation of an aircraft to be reportable.
-Airways facility Where aircraft safety has been compromised due to the failure or inadequacy of a facility used in connection with an aircraft operation, including: a.
-A navigation aid; b.
-Communications; c.
-Radar/surveillance (including ADS-B); d.
-Air traffic services; or e.
-General operational services (e.g. briefing, UNICOM, etc). operation of an aircraft to be reportable.Navigation aids include
+Airways facility Where aircraft safety has been compromised due to the failure or inadequacy of a facility used in connection with an aircraft operation, including: (i) a navigation aid; (ii) communications; (iii) radar/surveillance (including ADS-B); (iv) air traffic services; or (v) general operational services (e.g. briefing, Unicom, etc).
+Must impact on the operation of an aircraft to be reportable.
+Navigation aids include ground-based and satellite- based aids.

-4.8.4 Environment related aircraft incident (external) examples:
+4.8.4.
+Environment related aircraft incident (external) examples: